 Dispersion compensation essentially means canceling the chromatic dispersion of some optical element(s).
-However, the term is often used in a more general sense of dispersion management, meaning the control the overall chromatic dispersion of some system.
-The goal can be, e.g., to avoid excessive temporal broadening of ultrashort pulses and/or the distortion of signals.
+However, the term is often used in a more general sense of dispersion management, meaning the control (but not necessarily the complete compensation) of the overall chromatic dispersion of some system.
+The goal can be, e.g., to avoid excessive temporal broadening of ultrashort pulses and/or the distortion of signals in optical fiber communications.
 Dispersion compensation is applied mainly in mode-locked lasers and in telecommunication systems, but also sometimes in optical fibers transporting light e.g. to or from some fiber-optic sensor.

 Dispersion Compensation in Fiber-optic Communication Links